 Here’s the email we used:

-These examples are for specific situations, but the concepts in them can be applied to just about every customer service situation you run into.
+The customer service email templates we shared today are for very specific situations, but the concepts in them (empathy, sharing information, promises that you’ll keep, etc) can be applied to just about every support situation you run into.

 Above all: dig deep to understand and appreciate how the customer feels, and respond the way you’d want to be responded to.